Caoimhinv/pands-project2021/README.md

 Did a simple scatter plot - no idea the relevance just yet!
 Think I'll carry on like this for a while and see where it leads!

+23 March
+After pandas lecture I discovered a few new tricks which make things a lot simpler!
+Firther investigation of pandas required!
+Now I have this new data, I need to try and understand what it means!

 Intro
 So we're dealing with a dataset introduced by statistician Ronald Fisher and collected by botanist Edgar Anderson.
 It consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four elements were measured from each - petals and widths of sepals and petals.